Why an Adventure to Green Spain?

 Challenges and Considerations

 Politics: As a supporter of anarcho-syndicalism, inspired by my son, John, I am looking forward to visiting Catalonia, where anarchist and socialist trade unions have a rich history.
-Before the Spanish Civil War, social revolution spread throughout Spain, and workers controlled the factories, collectively managing their workplaces.
+Before the Spanish Civil War, the social revolution spread throughout Spain, and workers controlled the factories, collectively managing their workplaces.
 The anarchists began their campaign by agitating for the eight-hour day and gained popularity because destitute peasants had no mechanisms to address exploitation.
 Please note: that despite the media portrayal of anarchists as dangerous, most oppose violence.
 I think of anarcho-syndicalism as democracy in the workplace.

 I hope to visit the bookstore run by the CNT, a syndicalist union that supports worker self-management and solidarity.
 While in Barcelona, I would like to take this tour that visits famous locations of the Spanish Civil War and to stop in at LaLlibertaria, a bar that features anarchist history on the walls.
-In 2014 the Catalan government will hold a referendum on independence, and currently Catalonians have pushed toward independence in protest of the austerity measures.
-I have been following on Facebook and in the news, one of the leaders of the non-violent movement against the conservative government, Sister Teresa Forcades, who with Arcadi Oliveres, economist and activist, is advocating for the nationalization of banks, an anti-corruption platform and a manifesto that allows Catalonians to decide what model of governance they should follow.
+In 2014 the Catalan government will hold a referendum on independence, and currently, Catalonians have pushed toward independence in protest of the austerity measures.
+I have been following on Facebook and in the news, one of the leaders of the non-violent movement against the conservative government, Sister Teresa Forcades, who with Arcadi Oliveres, economist, and activist, is advocating for the nationalization of banks, an anti-corruption platform and a manifesto that allows Catalonians to decide what model of governance they should follow.
 I admire Sister Teresa’s courageous stand against the excesses of capitalism.
 I might have an opportunity to meet her.

 Language: Hola!
 I hope that my two years of high school Spanish are of some help in negotiating the language, and I’ve tried over the last few months to practice Spanish.
 I have some kind of language processing difficulty, which makes learning pronunciation embarrassingly challenging.
 The students in my Spanish class would dutifully repeat a sentence after the teacher, whereas my mind would go blank after the third word.
 Practicing: Habla usted ingles?

 Art: As I began researching Spain, I learned about the significant influence of three artists, with whom I had little familiarity.
 Being somewhat of a rebel myself, I found, however, I could easily identify with those artists who leaned toward the unconventional.
-Francisco Goya, considered a subversive artist, painted the Family of Charles IV, described by Hemingway as “a masterpiece of loathing.”
+Francisco Goya considered a subversive artist, painted the Family of Charles IV, described by Hemingway as “a masterpiece of loathing.”
 I’m endeared to anyone who pokes at monarchial institutions (see protests below).
-Antoni Gaudi, Catalan architect who broke with tradition, created structures that seem to defy gravity.
+Antoni Gaudi, a Catalan architect who broke with tradition, created structures that seem to defy gravity.
 His work is well represented throughout Barcelona.
 The most well-known and celebrated artist of the 20th Century, Pablo Picasso became famous for Cubism and collage.
 His painting, Guernica, depicts the inhumanity of war when the Germans bombed the Basque village during the Spanish Civil War.

 Cuisine: As a vegetarian, I won’t be dining on Iberian ham.
 Many consider octopus as a culinary delicacy, but the creature is a sentient being, and one look at those little suction cups on their arms will be enough for me to lose my appetite.
 Any beverage with alcohol gives me a headache!
 Caray!
 Oh, well, so much for those fine wines of the north.
 I’ll concentrate on appreciating the varied fruit and vegetable dishes.
 Vegetariana is not hard to remember, even for one who is linguistically challenged.